What is General Data Protection Regulation (GDPR)

 - Receives data subject requests to view or delete their personal data

 The GDPR defines various roles and activities essential for implementing its requirements, including:

 The GDPR contains 99 articles describing data protection and enforcement rules.
-The following are the most relevant from a data security perspective.
+The following are the main GDPR data security requirements.

 Article 25 — Data protection by design and default.
 The Data Controller must implement technical and organizational measures that ensure:

 - Personal data cannot be attributed to an identified or identifiable Data Subject.

 - Only the personal data necessary for a specific purpose can be processed.

 Article 32 — Security of data processing.
 Both Data Controllers and Data Processors must implement technical and organizational measures that allow: